SkyLundy/Fluency/README.md

 ![fluency_translation_caching](https://github.com/SkyLundy/Fluency/assets/61801600/605aa092-5f72-4eab-9593-e72724892c40)

-All translations are cached by default for a period of one month.
+All translations are cached indefinitely.
 This helps reduce API account usage where the same content is translated more than once and significantly increases translation speed.
-Caching can be toggled on/off on the Fluency module config page.
+Caching may be toggled on/off on the Fluency module config page.
 The translation cache can also be manually cleared either on the module config page, via the [Fluency module API](#managing-cache), or via an AJAX request using the [Fluency admin REST API](#admin-rest-api-endpoints).

 Translation caching relies on _exact_ value matching including punctuation, spelling, and capitalization.
 This ensures that an exact translation is always returned accurately.
 Translations that contain multiple strings are cached together.